xingronaldo/ISNet/README.md

 ## * Supplement
-You can download all predictions (over test sets) of our ISNet for Season-Varying, LEVIR-CD and SYSU-CD from [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/194O19U0I3Pq766cggjmQTQ), [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/11QsyHkzwlaYGEmlysQL6Uw) and [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/1Wl4Iq_tee3Lhx6pa3FqnXA), respectively.
+You can download all predictions (shown as left, below) of our ISNet for Season-Varying, LEVIR-CD and SYSU-CD test sets from [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/194O19U0I3Pq766cggjmQTQ), [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/11QsyHkzwlaYGEmlysQL6Uw) and [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/1Wl4Iq_tee3Lhx6pa3FqnXA), respectively.

 ## * Contact
 Don't hesitate to contact me if you have any questions.